About? About what?

 Dreaming, after all, is a form of planning.

 Welcome to our Classroom Blog!
-This will be my fifth year using a blog in the classroom.
+I have been running a classroom blog since 2007.
 Each year results in a bigger, more comprehensive site… There are things we add, things we change, and things we remove.
 If you have ideas, let us know!!!

 This picture was taken in 1987.
 Little did I know then, just how much I would love technology all these years later.
 The more things change, the more they stay the same….